awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 + Container health checks are not supported for tasks that are part of a service that is configured to use a Classic Load Balancer\.
 `command`
 A string array representing the command that the container runs to determine if it is healthy\.
 The string array can start with `CMD` to execute the command arguments directly, or `CMD-SHELL` to run the command with the container's default shell\.
 If neither is specified, `CMD` is used by default\.
-In the console, example input for a health check could be:
+When registering a task definition in the AWS Management Console, use a comma separated list of commands which will automatically converted to a string after the task definition is created\.
+An example input for a health check could be:

 ```
 CMD-SHELL, curl -f http://localhost/ || exit 1
 ```
-Similarly, in the console JSON panel, the AWS CLI, or the APIs, example input for a health check could be:
+When registering a task definition using the AWS Management Console JSON panel, the AWS CLI, or the APIs, you should enclose the list of commands in brackets\.
+An example input for a health check could be:

 ```
 [ "CMD-SHELL", "curl -f http://localhost/ || exit 1" ]